abinit/abinit/doc/tutorial/base4.md

 The input file ~abinit/tests/tutorial/Input/tbase4_7.in is an example, while ~abinit/tests/tutorial/Refs/tbase4_7.out is a reference output file.
-This run might take about one minute, and is the longer of the four basic lessons.
+This run might take about one minute, and is the longer of the four basic tutorials.
 You should start it now.

 {% dialog tests/tutorial/Input/tbase4_7.in tests/tutorial/Refs/tbase4_7.out %}